phillipe-c/phillipe-c/README.md

 ## Phillipe Caetano
 - Hi, I am Phillipe Caetano, but you can call me Phil.
 I am a high school student and live in Brazil.
-- I absolutely love to code in python 🐍: it sets my creativity free
+- I absolutely love to code: it sets my creativity free
-- I'm currently learning swift and ✨ machine learning ✨.
-These skills will probably make my life easier ;)
+- I'm currently learning Swift, ML and C. These skills will probably make my life easier ;)
 - Code from my latest (working) projects will be available soon... 👀
 - You can reach me through this e-mail: icephillipe@hotmail.com